IfyN/getta-pet/README.md

-# pet-store
+# Getta Pet
 Created with CodeSandbox

-### Pet Store
+### Getta Pet
-is a project built with Vue and Vuetify which displays items avaialable for pets in a pet store and a grid display of dogs.
+is a project built with Vue and Vuetify which displays items for sale avaialable for pets in a pet store and another page wih a grid display of dogs.